 We continue to hear more about renewable energy, batteries and microgrids than ever before.
-Some of this information can be quite technical, so it may be helpful to break down these distributed energy concepts to help you navigate the changes in where our energy comes from and how we’ll use it in the near future.
+Some of this information can be quite technical, so we broke down these essential distributed energy concepts to help you navigate the changes in energy sources and uses.

-The image below depicts how DERs are being used.
-DERs are able to decentralize power and decarbonize it as well with the use of renewable energy as the primary energy source.
+- Cleaner power: DERs decarbonize power with the use of renewable energy as the primary energy source.

-You have likely seen these large spinning devices in action, especially in more rural areas around the country.
-They are growing in popularity and can provide energy as long as the wind blows.
-Wind turbines work when wind passes over the blades causing them to turn, which runs a generator in the head of the turbine and generates power.
+You have likely seen these large spinning devices in action, especially in rural areas around the country.
+They are growing in popularity and can provide energy when the wind blows.
+Wind turbines turn when wind passes over the blades, which then runs a generator in the head of the turbine and generates power.
 These turbines are essentially giant generators that run on wind instead of diesel or natural gas.

 Photovoltaic (PV) Solar Panels

 Have you ever wondered how a solar panel works?
-Photons (basically balls of sunlight) knock loose electrons within the panel.
-Electrons want to get to the closest positively charged molecule, which requires that electron to travel through a wire to get to that molecule.
+Photons (essentially balls of sunlight) knock loose electrons within the panel.
+Because electrons “want” to get to the closest positively charged molecule, they are forced to travel through a wire to get to that molecule.
 This creates electricity, which can be used to power businesses and homes.
 Prices on solar panels have dropped by 90% over the last 10 years, leading to a boom in popularity.

 Energy Storage Systems (ESS)

 Energy storage systems can come in many forms, from flywheels to large tanks of hydrogen.
-Typically when referring to an ESS, we mean lithium-ion batteries.
+When we mention ESS, we typically mean lithium-ion batteries.
 Similar to solar, the popularity of batteries are gaining momentum and the prices are starting to drop as well.
 Energy storage systems do just as the name implies; they store energy.
 This energy can be stored mechanically, electrically or chemically when there is more energy produced than needed, and then that same energy is released when it is needed.

 The key features of energy storage systems are their response time, efficiency and energy density.
 The technologies on these systems will only improve as research continues to create better products that enhance those features.
-Renewable energy has long had naysayers asking, what happens when the sun isn’t shining, or the wind isn’t blowing?
-Energy storage systems are able to solve these intermittency issues, causing that narrative to be a thing of the past.
+Renewable energy has long had critics asking, what happens when the sun isn’t shining or the wind isn’t blowing?
+Energy storage systems can solve these intermittency issues, making that narrative a thing of the past.

-Generators have been around for a long time; they operate on a wide range of fuels and can vary greatly in size.
-These dependable devices have a strong track record and can enhance resiliency when combined into a system including renewable energy and an ESS.
+Generators have been around for a long time.
+They operate on a wide range of fuels and can vary greatly in size.
+These dependable devices have a strong track record and can enhance resiliency when combined into a system along with renewable energy and an ESS.

 Microgrids are a great way to combine some or all of these resources into one intelligent system.
 This allows for the solar and/or wind to create power for immediate use, store the excess in an ESS and have a generator pick up any slack.
 The result is efficient, resilient and sustainable energy for a home or business.
 These systems can be completely off-grid (islanded), or grid-connected for added resiliency.
 In some cases, a grid-connected microgrid can provide excess power back to the utility grid for use by others.

-At EnTech Solutions, we partner with you on your energy needs and develop a microgrid system that meets your resilience, sustainability and financial goals.
+At EnTech Solutions, we partner with you on your energy needs to develop a microgrid system that meets your resilience, sustainability and financial goals.
 Examples of some of our microgrid projects can be seen in our project spotlights.
-Please contact us with any questions on how we can help you with your energy needs.

 Thank you for checking out the EnTech Solutions blog.
 To stay up to date with technologies, developments and trends about clean energy, please subscribe.